SQSh1/yt-dlp-link-maker/README.md

 ## 📌 About

 This tool was designed by **[SQ]** to make downloading from YouTube on Android easier.
-If you like the project, support us by giving the repository a ⭐!
+If you like the project, support me by giving the repository a ⭐!

 ---